Looking for a Quick Method to DIY Essential Oil Perfume?

 Exotic Aromas: ylang-ylang, sandalwood, and palmarosa

 Take a look at this detailed list of essential oils in each aroma category to create smooth, complimentary essential oil blends.
 Print out this essential oil perfume notes chart and a blending wheel from Oily Chic Library or pin for later to use as a quick reference for what pairs well together.

 What Essential Oils Can be Used as Perfume?

 Just about any essential oil can be used to make perfume, but a well-structured perfume has a base note, middle, and top note.
 Keep in mind some essential oils can overlap between note levels.

 For example rose, it catches you at the first sniff, yet it doesn’t dissipate quickly, instead, it stays with you.
 Which is why it is used as a top and base note.
 So, be on the lookout for these dual note oils, giving you more flexibility.

 Also referred to as a deep note or bottom note.
 These notes are the aromas that will linger the longest.
 A base note ideally should be 20% of your perfume blend.

 Lovingly known as heart notes, the middle note lasts longer than a top note and bonds together the top and base notes.
 A middle note should make up the biggest proportion of your DIY essential oil perfume.
 Aim for a 50% ratio.

 These are the notes our senses pick up first.
 If you open up a bottle of a top note, you might think I’m crazy – wondering how could this be a top note?!
-As the scent immediately hits you and gives you the illusion of being strong like a base note.
+As the scent immediately hits you and gives you the illusion of being strong like base notes.
 Well, it is strong but top notes are the first to fade in any perfume, yet are the key to great blend.
 When creating your DIY essential oil perfume plan for the top note to make up 30% of the blend.

 How to Make DIY Essential Oil Perfume Spray: